grzywkaplrks/grzywkaplrks/README.md

 ### 👨🏻‍💻 Professional Profile
 I work as an **ML to Code Developer**, focusing on the synergy between advanced Machine Learning models and high-performance software engineering.
 Through the integration of AI into the development workflow, I aim to deliver robust, modern, and scalable digital solutions tailored to specific needs.

-* 🚀 **Web Development**: Designing and implementing responsive digital experiences.
+* 🚀 **Web Development**: Designing and implementing high-end, responsive digital experiences.
 * 🤖 **AI Integration**: Utilizing ML workflows to optimize code generation, logic, and system efficiency.
+* 🎓 **Academic Support**: Providing substantive and technical assistance with diploma theses and engineering projects.
+* 🛠️ **Hardware Solutions**: Custom building, diagnostics, and performance optimization of high-end computer sets.
-* 🛠️ **System Engineering**: Configuring high-performance Linux and Windows environments.
+* ⚙️ **System Architecture**: Professional installation and precision configuration of Linux and Windows environments, including software ecosystems.
+* 🧠 **Technical Advisory**: Expert consulting in hardware selection and IT infrastructure optimization tailored to individual requirements.

 ---